 - 1.2.1.
 We have prepared our LIP in line with TfL Guidance on Developing Second Local Implementation Plans (May 2010) and the note on Setting Targets for Second Round LIPS (July 2010).
-The Guidance also sets the definitions of the target, baseline, milestones and trajectories for each indicator. - 1.2.2.
+The Guidance also sets the definitions of the target, baseline, milestones and trajectories for each performance indicator. - 1.2.2.
 Officers from across the whole Council helped develop our LIP overseen by the Royal Borough's Cabinet Member for Transportation, Environment and Leisure's Transport Policy Board.
 The Cabinet Member chairs the Transport Policy Board and it comprises his Lead Members and senior council officers including our Executive Director for Transport, Environment and Leisure Services and our Director of Transportation and Highways.
 We reported progress on developing the LIP to our Public Realm Scrutiny Committee. - 1.2.3.
-In drafting our LIP we assumed that TfL will have removed the Western Extension of the Congestion Charging Zone (WEZ) by the end of 2010 which the Mayor confirmed in October 2010. - 1.2.4.
-Consultation we have developed the LIP in close collaboration with the Transport Policy Board, TfL and colleagues in our neighbouring London Borough of Hammersmith and Fulham with whom we share our Director of Transportation and Highways.
+In drafting our LIP we assumed that TfL will have removed the Western Extension of the Congestion Charging Zone (WEZ) by the end of 2010 which the Mayor of London confirmed in October 2010. - 1.2.4.
+Consultation we developed the LIP in close collaboration with the Transport Policy Board, TfL and colleagues in our neighbouring London Borough of Hammersmith and Fulham with whom we share our Director of Transportation, Highways and Parking.
 We carried out some early community engagement by developing our Transport Objectives in consultation with representatives of local resident and amenity associations.
 We also discussed our proposed Objectives with the local Environment Round Table a residents' group that meets every three months to debate environmental and pollution issues. - 1.2.5.
-We also drew upon feedback from recent comprehensive and widespread consultation on our developing LDF Core Strategy which we plan to adopt formally in December 2010. - 1.2.6.
-In line with TfL LIP Guidance we will carry out a statutory consultation on our Consultation Draft LIP in January 2011 at the same time that we consult formally with TfL.
-We will report on the results of the consultation in our Draft Final LIP in 2011. - 1.2.7.
-Equality Impact Assessment we carried out an Equality Impact Assessment (EIA) screening on our LIP Objectives to identify whether or not, and to what extent, it may have a positive or negative impact on equality target groups.
-This assessment helped inform our LIP throughout its development.
+We also drew upon feedback from recent comprehensive and widespread consultation on our developing LDF Core Strategy which we adopted formally in December 2010. - 1.2.6.
+In line with TfL LIP Guidance we carried out a statutory consultation on our Consultation Draft LIP for ten weeks between the middle of January and the end of March 2011.